On this page:

 If you have any questions about how to pay your tuition fees, please contact the University's Finance Department: email@example.com

 Students can apply for a tuition fee loan to cover the cost of their course at University.
-To discuss eligibility for this, please contact the Student Money Advice Service.
+To discuss eligibility for this, please contact the Student Money Team.

-If you have received an invoice from the University about your tuition fee but you thought it was being paid for by a Student Finance provider then book an appointment to see a member of the Student Money Advice team.
+If you have received an invoice from the University about your tuition fee but you thought it was being paid for by a Student Finance provider then book an appointment to see a member of the Student Money Team.

 More information about tuition fees is available on the University's website.